Kiran Rao: Career

+In 2024, her film Laapataa Ladies was selected as the Indian entry for the Best International Feature Film for the 97th Academy Awards.

 Personal life

-Rao married actor Aamir Khan in December 2005, after Khan divorced his first wife Reena Dutta in 2002.
+Rao married actor Aamir Khan in December 2005, after Khan divorced his former wife Reena Dutta in 2002.
 They met on the sets of Lagaan.
 Rao was one of the film's assistant directors.
 They were living in Bandra, a Mumbai suburb.
-The couple have a son, Azad Rao Khan, born in December 2011, through a surrogate mother who has been named after Abul Kalam Azad.
+The couple have a son, Azad Rao Khan, born in December 2011 (through a surrogate mother) who has been named after Abul Kalam Azad.

 Rao has been a vegan, and she had influenced her then-husband, Aamir Khan, to turn vegan as well.
 After discussing the issue, both of them decided to turn vegan.

-On 3rd July 2021, Kiran Rao and Aamir Khan announced their decision to divorce after 15 years of marriage via a joint statement where they thanked their family and friends for their continuous support in this matter.
-They will continue to nurture their son Azad Khan (born 2011) as co-parents.
+On 3 July 2021, Kiran Rao and Aamir Khan announced their decision to divorce after 15 years of marriage via a joint statement where they thanked their family and friends for their continuous support in this matter.
+They stated that they would continue to raise their son as co-parents.